-Note how the long-term 200-day Simple Moving Average is in an uptrend; this is a signal that the market is quite strong.
-Generally, a buy signal is established when the shorter-term 50-day SMA crosses above the 200-day SMA and contrastly, a sell signal is indicated when the 50-day SMA crosses below the 200-day SMA.
+Note how the long-term 200-day Simple Moving Average is in an uptrend; this often is interpreted as a signal that the market is quite strong.
+A trader might consider buying when the shorter-term 50-day SMA crosses above the 200-day SMA and contrastly, a trader might consider selling when the 50-day SMA crosses below the 200-day SMA.

-The 3 Simple Moving Average method is usually interpreted as follows:
+The 3 Simple Moving Average method could be interpreted as follows:

-- The first crossover of the quickest SMA (in the example above, the 10-day SMA) across the next quickest SMA (20-day SMA) acts as a warning that prices are reversing trend; however, usually a buy or sell order is not placed yet.
+- The first crossover of the quickest SMA (in the example above, the 10-day SMA) across the next quickest SMA (20-day SMA) acts as a warning that prices might be reversing trend; however, usually a trader would not place an actual buy or sell order then.

-- The second crossover of the quickest SMA (10-day) and the slowest SMA (50-day) finally triggers the buy or sell signal.
+- Thereafter, the second crossover of the quickest SMA (10-day) and the slowest SMA (50-day), might trigger a trader to buy or sell.

 There are numerous variants and methodologies for using the 3 Simple Moving Average crossover method, some are provided below:

-- A more conservative approach is to wait until the middle SMA (20-day) crosses over the slower SMA (50-day); but this is basically a two SMA crossover technique, not a three SMA technique.
+- A more conservative approach might be to wait until the middle SMA (20-day) crosses over the slower SMA (50-day); but this is basically a two SMA crossover technique, not a three SMA technique.

-- A money management technique of buying a half size when the quick SMA crosses over the next quickest SMA and then the other half when the quick SMA crosses over the slower SMA.
+- A trader might consider a money management technique of buying a half size when the quick SMA crosses over the next quickest SMA and then enter the other half when the quick SMA crosses over the slower SMA.